 Your Next Machine Learning Steps

-Once you've mastered the basics you're going to want to do some more Deep Learning (see what I did there?).
+Once you've had Artificial Neural Networks explained to you and you've mastered the basics you're going to want to do some more Deep Learning (see what I did there?).

 There are loads of Artificial Neural Network courses at Udemy, not just the ones listed above.
 If none of these take your fancy, have a look around and I'm sure you'll find others that might just hit the spot.
 I also recommend taking a look at courses in Artificial Intelligence, Machine Learning and Deep Learning too.

 If you discover any better courses out there, let me know - I may write about them in another blog post!